top of page

 5. Don’t assume that your indoor pet doesn’t need tags.
 Many strays in shelters are indoor pets that escaped.

 6. Avoid letting your cat outside.
-In addition to the dangers predators, car traffic, and parasites, cats can get lost easily and be picked up by animal control.
+In addition to the dangers of predators, car traffic, and parasites, cats can get lost easily and be picked up by animal control.

 7. Finally–and importantly–adopt, don’t shop.
 Responsible breeders play a part in providing dogs for a specific purpose.
 But most people are looking for a companion, and shelters and rescues abound with adoptable companions of all shapes, sizes, and temperaments.